Wound suturing

 • Wounds in cosmetic areas (such as the face) to reduce scarring

-Note that this therapy is not suitable for infected wounds or areas with poor blood circulation.
+Note that this therapy is not suitable for infected wounds or areas with poor circulation.
 The physician will perform debridement and disinfection first, confirming the wound is clean before suturing to avoid complications.

-Usage and Dosage
+Application Method and Dosage

 The treatment process includes four main steps: